Return to Homepage

 (609) 890-3874

-Sayen Botanical Garden, NJAlso known as Sayen House and Gardens, this 30 acre botanical garden is a municipal park with more than 1,000 azaleas, nearly 500 rhododendrons, and more than 250,000 flowering bulbs for spring display.
+Also known as Sayen House and Gardens, this 30 acre botanical garden is a municipal park with more than 1,000 azaleas, nearly 500 rhododendrons, and more than 250,000 flowering bulbs for spring display.
 The garden also is beautifully arranged with ponds, bridges, gazebos, and walking trails.
 The Gardens are at their peak in the spring when they have their annual Azalea Festival each Mother's Day, during which Sayen House is open to the public from 10AM to 4PM.
 Held Rain or Shine.
-The Sayen House can be rented by both Township and non-residents for private functions like wedding receptions, fundraisers, and other events.
+The Sayen House can be rented by both Township and non-residents for private functions like wedding receptions, fund raisers, and other

 Camden Children's Garden